In the summer, around late August or early September, the ditches in Nebraska are filled with dark, black, and purple berries.

 To keep your softwood cuttings fresh, submerge the cut ends in a mason jar of water for about 12 hours before placing each in soil to root, with the proper pH for elderberries (5.5-6.6).

-Small seed starting containers may be used to allow the cuttings to grow strong roots before transplanting to their forever spot in the yard or garden.
+Small seed starting containers may be used to allow the cuttings to grow strong roots before transplanting to their forever spot in the yard or garden or even into a large pot (if you have smaller cultivar).
 This should be done sometime in the fall.